 That’s why it’s easy to slip and overdose on caffeine.

-Here is where half-caff K-cups come into use.
+Here is when half-caff K-cups come into use.

 Even though there isn’t a massive variety of them, there are a few that will give you a satisfying cup.

-1. Green Mountain – For smooth and tasteful awakening
+1. Green Mountain – for a smooth and tasteful awakening

 Green mountain capsules produce great half-caff capsules for Keurig machines.